zeusops/mission-templates/README.md

-# Zeus Operations Mission Template
+# Zeusops Mission Template

-Arma 3 mission templates for [Zeus Operations](https://www.zeusops.com).
+Arma 3 mission templates for [Zeusops](https://www.zeusops.com).

 The templates have been created by [Dyzalonius](https://github.com/Dyzalonius) and [Gehock](https://github.com/Gehock).